-• Effectively manage the appeals process and appropriately protect the rights of airmen and mariners seeking the NTSB's review, balancing their interests with those of aviation and marine safety.
+• Effectively manage the appeals process and appropriately protect the rights of airmen and mariners seeking the NTSB's review, while balancing their interests with considerations of aviation and marine safety.

-- Continue to increase administrative law judges' case closure rate. - Continue to decrease non-emergency backlog cases on hand.
+- Continue to improve ALJ's efficiency of emergency and non-emergency cases closed. - Continue to decrease non-emergency backlog cases on hand.